Asbestos waste in residential properties

 Asbestos materials can be highly dangerous, even fatal, under certain circumstances.
 If the materials become broken or damaged asbestos fibres can get into the air and be inhaled.

 Asbestos in your home

 If you discover asbestos in your home it's best to seek advice immediately.
 ARCA (Asbestos Removal Contractors Association) can help you find an authorised contractor to remove it.

 Do not place asbestos waste into dustbins, it will not be collected and must be disposed at a site licensed to accept it (details below).
 You cannot dispose of asbestos waste at Townmead Road Re-use and Recycling Site.

-The City of London operates a Household Hazardous Waste Collection and Disposal Service (HHWCDS) on our behalf.
-Residents are able to arrange the collection of cement asbestos providing it is double wrapped and sealed in building sacks.
+The City of London operates a Household Hazardous Waste Collection and Disposal Service on our behalf.
+Residents are able to arrange the collection of cement bonded asbestos providing each piece is individually wrapped or bagged in heavy duty polythene (1000 gauge) and sealed with strong tape.
+If the packaging is punctured or split the item will not be collected.
 The City of London are not able to dismantle or wrap asbestos for you - this must be done prior to collection.

 Residents are entitled to one asbestos collection per year.
 You may be required to pay towards a collection, depending on the quantity to be disposed of.